-The Greetland Academy's income is obtained from the DfE in line with the Funding Agreement of the Academy.
-As such, the Academy's exposure to financial risks is limited to cash flow and liquidity risks; at 31 August 2014 the Academy had £338,785 owed to creditors, which was fully funded by the bank balance of £372,881.
+The Greetland Academy's income is obtained from the EFA in line with the Funding Agreement of the Academy.
+As such, the Academy's exposure to financial risks is limited to cash flow and liquidity risks; at 31 August 2015 the Academy had £38,703 owed to trade creditors, which was fully funded by the bank balance of £326,273.

-The Greetland Academy has a pension deficit of £310,000 relating to the LGPS defined benefit pension scheme, which is a reduction from the deficit of £339,000 at 31 August 2013.
+The Greetland Academy has a pension deficit of £351,000 relating to the LGPS defined benefit pension scheme, which is an increase from the deficit of £310,000 at 31st August 2014.
 This deficit is subject to triennial actuarial reviews that will determine appropriate employer pension contributions.
-An actuarial review took place during 2013 that increased employer contributions in April 2014 from 12.9% to 13.5% (increasing to 13.6% for 2015 and 2016); these increased contributions have been provided for in future financial planning.
+An actuarial review took place during 2013 that increased employer contributions in April 2014 from 12.9% to 13.5% and in April 2015 to 13.6% for 2015 and 2016; these increased contributions have been provided for in future financial planning.